Tielman Brothers: 1960s

 In 1960, an additional guitarist joined the band, Frank Luyten.
 In Germany, the band grew out to be a popular live act.
 The band received there a fee of 20,000 guilders to perform for a month, and Ariola released records especially for the German market.
 In their wake many more indorock bands started to perform in Germany.
 The Tielman Brothers also performed in Austria, Switzerland, Belgium, France, Italy and Sweden.
 In The Netherlands, they were less successful, mainly performing in their hometown The Hague.
 The band got little attention from the Dutch media: a performance on the TV program Avro Weekend Show in January 1960 was criticized because they incorporated a Mozart melody (Piano Sonata No. 16) in the song "18th Century Rock".

 At the beginning of 1964, Andy and Reggy were involved in a serious car accident in Germany.
 It marked the start of many line-up changes, with Andy Tielman as the only permanent member.
-Luyten en Alfons Faverey left the Tielman Brothers in 1964 to form the rhythm & blues band The Time Breakers.
+Luyten and Alfons Faverey left the Tielman Brothers in 1964 to form the rhythm & blues band The Time Breakers.
 In 1966, The Tielman Brothers were joined by George de Fretes, who was with them for a short period of time.
-Other musicians that were with the band for a short period of time include Rob Latuparissa (drums), Hans Bax (guitar), Roy udy Piroeli (guitar) and Leo Masengi (saxophone).
+Other musicians that were with the band for a short period of time include Robby Latuperisa (bass guitar), Hans Bax (guitar), Roy udy Piroeli (guitar) and Leo Masengi (saxophone).

 At the end of 1967, the Tielman Brothers released the single "Little Bird", which would become their biggest hit in The Netherlands.
 The single reached No. 7 in the Dutch Top 40.

 Later years

 In later years, the Tielman Brothers moved to Australia.
 The move possibly came about from what they felt was racism and them not getting due credit for their efforts in the music business.
 The band members would occasionally return to Europe for performances.
 In 1983, Andy Tielman disbanded the band.

 In 1990, The Tielman Brothers got together for a reunion concert.
 Reggy and Ponthon were not present.

 In March 2014 the last remaining member, Reggy Tielman, died aged 80.
-His brothers Andy (in 2011), Ponthon (2000) and Loulou (1994) preceded him.
+His brothers Andy (in 2011), Ponthon (2000) and Loulou (1994) predeceased him.